prijall/MLOps/README.md

 ![alt text](Photo/ML_training(revision).png)

 # Day 5 of MLOps
 Studied about automation and deployment in MLOps.
-There are mainly four types of **Maturity models** those to helps to clarify the MLOps principles and practise are:
+There are mainly 5 types of **Maturity models** those to helps to clarify the MLOps principles and practise are:

 - **No MLOps:** difficult to manage, everything on notebook. it is proof of concept.